 What is Micromobility?

-Micromobility is a category of affordable, light-weight transportation ideal for trips of five miles or less and designed for individual use.
-Shared bikes, e-bikes, e-scooters, and docked bikes are micromobility options available in the Bay Area that can be useful for:
+Micromobility is a category of affordable, lightweight transportation ideal for trips of five miles or less and designed for individual use.
+Micromobility devices can be personally owned bicycles, e-bikes, electric scooters and electric skateboards, or shared bikes, e-bikes, and e-scooters.
+Shared micromobility options are available in the Bay Area that can be useful for:

 - Getting to or from BART without having to bring your bike with you on the train.